jpgill86/neurotic/README.rst

       --thick-traces        enable support for traces with thick lines, which has a performance cost (default: disable thick line support)
+      --show-datetime       display the real-world date and time, which may be inaccurate if the data file includes pauses (default: do not display)
       --theme {light,dark,original}
                             a color theme for the GUI (default: light) --launch-example-notebook